SanthoshIN3085/genie-package/TRANSCRIPT_EDITING_IMPLEMENTATION.md

 2. If the transcript has errors, click in the input field and edit
 3. Press Enter or click Send to submit
 4. The system will process your request and resume listening
+5. Audio feedback provides context for all interactions

 ### For Developers
 The implementation follows React best practices: